 Montreal Metro Subway Lines

-Upon opening, the Metro had three color coded subway lines to accommodate 26 passenger stations.
-In 1986, the Blue line was added to the system.
-Today, the Metro has 68 stations with four lines that extend across approximately 69 km or 43 miles.
+Upon opening, the Metro had three color-coded subway lines to accommodate 26 passenger stations.
+In 1986, the Blue Line was added to the system.
+Today, the Metro has 68 stations with four lines extending approximately 69 km or 43 miles.
 With an efficient system, Metro provides service to many local attractions.
-This includes Notre Dame Basilica, Bonsecours Market, St. Joseph’s Oratory and Olympic Park.
-The subway lines are color coded as Green, Orange, Yellow and Blue.
+This includes Notre Dame Basilica, Bonsecours Market, St. Joseph’s Oratory, and Olympic Park.
+The subway lines are color-coded as Green, Orange, Yellow, and Blue.

 Hours of Service/Frequency

 Subway service begins from each terminus at 5:30 a.m.
-In other words, the first departure from Snowdon to Saint-Michel on the Blue Line is 5:30a.m.
+In other words, the first departure from Snowdon to Saint-Michel on the Blue Line is 5:30 a.m.
 Conversely, in the opposite direction, the first departure from Saint-Michel to Snowdon is 5:30 a.m.
-Trains runs quite frequently, particularly during the morning and afternoon commuter hours.
+Trains run pretty frequently, particularly during the morning and afternoon commuter hours.
 The final departure varies from station to station.
-However, service generally ends around 12:30 a.m. although there may be slightly extended hours on weekends.
+However, service generally ends around 12:30 a.m., although there may be slightly extended weekend hours.

 Fare Information

-The Metro fare structure is similar to those offered by other major transit systems.
-For example, fares can be purchased for a single trip, multiple trips or day pass.
+The Metro fare structure is similar to other major transit systems.
+For example, fares can be purchased for a single trip, multiple trips, or a day pass.
 Extended passes are also available, like a weekly pass and monthly pass.
-Of course, there are discounted rates for youths, older adults 65 and over and for paratransit.
-The complete fare structure can be viewed through the STM/Montreal Metro website.
+Of course, there are discounted rates for youths, older adults 65 and over, and paratransit.
+The STM/Montreal Metro website can view the complete fare structure.

 Related: How To Use The Subway In Nanjing, China